Spigel00/Baseline-Skill-Readiness/logs/learning-log.md

 What i did:

-I have uploaded same files:
-data/relaistic_extraction_paper.docx and data/relaistic_extraction_paper.pdf
+I used the same document in PDF and DOCX to compare extraction behavior data/realistic_extraction_paper.pdf
+data/realistic_extraction_paper.docx

+Splitting experiments I tried:

-Basic blank-line splitter (failed on single-newline PDFs).
+Basic blank-line splitter:
+Did not work well because PDFs often have single newlines, not blank lines.

+Inserted blank lines before numbered headings:
+Improved segmentation a little.

-Inserted blank lines before line-start numbered headings and known headings (improved slightly).
+Inserted blank lines before known headings:
+Helped but still not perfect.

-Inserted single newlines before inline numbered headings and known-words (caused uneven fragments).
+Inserted single \n before inline headings:
+Broke paragraphs into uneven chunks.

-Collapsed single newlines into spaces inside chunks to fix line wraps.
+Collapsed internal line-wrap newlines into spaces:
+Fixed mid-sentence breaks.

 Root cause: inserting single `\n` before inline headings is not sufficient for the `\n\n+` split step — single newlines remained and collapsing later joined fragments in awkward places.

 What i learnt:

-Learned to work with PyMuPDF and python docx.
-.spli() - splits whatever escape sequences given in it .strip() - removes spaces at the beginning and end .enumerate() - we can iterate 2 things at a time
+PyMuPDF for reading PDF text page-by-page python-docx for reading document paragraphs spli() - splits whatever escape sequences given in it strip() - removes spaces at the beginning and end enumerate() - we can iterate 2 things at a time json.load() / json.dump() → work with JSON files re.sub() → edit text using regex re.split() → split using regex patterns

+Why PDF extraction is tricky:

+PDF paragraphs do NOT come in well-structured blocks Line breaks do not equal real paragraphs
+Must create artificial boundaries before headings and known section names

+I now have a certain amount of understanding on regex but have to work more in that!